 The MCIDA has a seven-member board of directors appointed by the Montgomery County Legislature.
 It is supported financially by Montgomery County, its own project administration generated fees, and administration fees from the County Revolving Loan Fund.
-Operating staff consists of: Chief Executive Officer (CEO), Chief Financial Officer (CFO), Economic Development Specialist and Economic Development Program Assistant.
+Operating staff consists of: Chief Executive Officer (CEO), Chief Financial Officer (CFO), Economic Development Specialist and Director of Program Development.